Excellent

 12-Month Price Change

-A Help to Buy valuation is a specific type of RICS Red Book valuation that is required when you want to repay your equity loan, sell your property, or staircase (increase) your ownership share.
-Unlike a standard mortgage valuation, which is a basic assessment carried out for lending purposes, a Help to Buy valuation provides a detailed market value assessment that meets the stringent requirements set by Homes England, the administrator of the Help to Buy scheme.
-Our valuers follow the RICS Valuation Global Standards (the Red Book), which ensures consistency and professionalism in every assessment we carry out.
+A Help to Buy valuation is a particular kind of RICS Red Book valuation, needed when you want to repay your equity loan, sell your property, or staircase and increase your ownership share.
+A standard mortgage valuation is only a basic check for lending, but a Help to Buy valuation gives a fuller market value assessment that meets the strict rules set by Homes England, the administrator of the Help to Buy scheme.
+Our valuers work to the RICS Valuation Global Standards, the Red Book, so every assessment we carry out follows the same professional standard.

-The valuation must be conducted by a RICS-regulated surveyor and the report must be addressed specifically to the "Target HCA" (Homes England).
-It must be valid for three months and include at least three comparable sales from within the last 12 months.
-The valuation represents the full 100% market value of your property, not just the share you own.
-This distinction is particularly important for Help to Buy valuations, as the equity loan percentage is calculated against the total property value, not just your owned share.
+To be accepted, the valuation must come from a RICS-regulated surveyor and the report has to be addressed specifically to the "Target HCA" (Homes England).
+It also has to stay valid for three months and include at least three comparable sales from within the last 12 months.
+The figure given is the full 100% market value of the property, not simply the share you own.
+That point matters, because the equity loan percentage is based on the total value, not on your owned share.

-In the LA18 area, which includes Millom and surrounding villages, our valuers have detailed knowledge of local property values.
-We are familiar with the various housing developments in the area, including newer builds like The Sycamores and Mainsgate Park, as well as the older terraced and semi-detached properties that make up much of Millom's housing stock.
-We regularly value properties across all property types in this postcode, from Victorian terraces in the town centre to modern homes in the new developments off Mainsgate Road.
+Across the LA18 area, which covers Millom and the surrounding villages, our valuers bring a close working knowledge of local values.
+We know the newer developments such as The Sycamores and Mainsgate Park, along with the older terraces and semi-detached homes that form much of Millom's housing stock.
+From Victorian terraces in the town centre to modern homes off Mainsgate Road, we value properties across the postcode every week.

 Source: Plumplot 2026